Skip to content

 Wireless channels

 Wi-fi in the UK can use one of 13 different channels.
 If you have a neighbour using wi-fi close by, or some other equipment operating on the same wi-fi channel number, you can get problems.
 By default, the BT Home Hub comes with Channel 1 enabled on the automatic session.
 Many have found this setting causes repeated drop outs.
-Apparently, the BT Help Desk actually recommend you use channel 9-11 for best connectivity using the manual setting.
+Apparently, the BT Help Desk actually recommend you use channel 9-11

 To change the Home Hub’s wi-fi channel, logon as Admin, and do the following: